fireship-io/fireship.io/hugo/content/snippets/read-a-single-firestore-document.md

 ### With a Non-Unique Field

-Another common use-case is to *fetch the most recent post* In this case, we order by the desired field, then limit the result set.
+Another common use-case is to *fetch the most recent post* in this case, we order by the desired field, then limit the result set.

 {{< highlight javascript >}}
 async function getMostRecent() {